100% Online BS in Business: Accounting

 Megan comes to Bay Path with years of business and academic experience and is delighted to bring her enthusiasm for teaching and business expertise to The American Women’s College.

-Megan is the program director for the Business programs that include business administration, accounting, business analytics, operations management, strategic HR management, entrepreneurship, and digital marketing.
+Megan is the program director for the Business programs that include business administration, accounting, business analytics, operations management, strategic HR management, entrepreneurship, and marketing and digital strategies.
 She is additionally responsible for the leadership and organizational studies program.

 Megan has worked in business for United Technologies Corporation (UTC).
 She was most recently at Pratt & Whitney based in East Hartford, CT, where she managed talent development for the Manufacturing Engineering population for all Pratt US operations.
 She also worked at United Technologies Aerospace Systems, another UTC company, where she had various operations and management roles.